 How do you improve on an already free product?
-Why, you add more free products to make the technology work even
+Why, you add more free products to make the technology work even better.

 Microsoft's Hyper-V has gained traction in IT environments large and small because it provides an acceptable virtualization technology at essentially zero cost.
 If you've already got the hardware and the Windows Server licenses, creating a Hyper-V environment requires more clicks than dollars.